arnabroy1907/india-covid-19-data/README.md

 * go to local directory
 * run `yarn` to install all packages
 * run `yarn build` to create a build from the .ts files
 * run `yarn start` to start the server.
-This is now accessible at <http://localhost:4000>
+This is will become available at <http://localhost:4000>
 * the covid data would be available at <http://localhost:4000/api/covid-data> with a `GET` call

 ## Heroku